PlayCover/PlayCover/README.md

 These controls include all the essentials, from WASD, camera movement, left and right clicks, and individual keymapping, similar to a popular Android emulator’s keymapping system called Bluestacks.

 This software was originally designed to run Genshin Impact on your Apple Silicon device, but it can now run a wide range of applications.
-Unfortunatley, not all games are supported, and some may have bugs.
+Unfortunately, not all games are supported, and some may have bugs.

 ![Fancy logo](./images/dark.png#gh-dark-mode-only)
 ![Fancy logo](./images/light.png#gh-light-mode-only)